Wellington Turman

 Wellington Turman (born July 22, 1996) is a Brazilian professional mixed martial artist, currently competing in the middleweight division of the Ultimate Fighting Championship (UFC).

 Background

 Turman was born and grew up in Curitiba, Brazil.
 He initially started training Muay Thai to lose weight, but seeing names like Anderson Silva and Jon Jones at UFC that Wellington found, he needed to migrate to MMA.

 Mixed martial arts career

 Early career

-The premiere in the amateur category took place at 17 years of age.
-With five wins in five fights in the amateur cartel, Turman turned 18 and decided to start his professional career.
+His premiere in the amateur category took place at 17 years of age.
+With five wins in five fights on the amateur circuit, Turman turned 18 and decided to start his professional career.

 Ultimate Fighting Championship

 Turman made his UFC debut as a late replacement for John Phillips against Karl Roberson on July 13, 2019, at UFC on ESPN+ 13.
 Turman lost the fight via a controversial split decision.

 Turman faced Markus Perez on November 16, 2019, at UFC Fight Night: Błachowicz vs. Jacaré.
 He won the fight via unanimous decision.

 Turman faced Andrew Sanchez on August 8, 2020, at UFC Fight Night 174.
 He lost the fight via knockout in round one.
 After the bout, Turman signed a new four-fight contract with the UFC.